Malola2015/planningCourse/assignments/RobotMotion.md

  1. Define the domain and the problem for the Shakey world considering that Shakey is on the top room with 2 boxes and all the switches are off.
 The goal is that all switches are on.
  2. Define types.
  3. Extend the domain to include the actions Open and Close.
-As preconditions for the Go action, add that the door should be open.
-Assume that when pushing or switching the interrupter is enough that they are in the same place (don't subdivide the map on cells since it will complicate the model).
+As preconditions for the Go action, add that the door should be  opened.
+Assume that when pushing boxes or turning on/off switches it is enough to be in the same place (don't subdivide the map on cells since it will complicate the model).
  4. Generate other problem(s) with higher/lesser number of rooms and boxes randomly distributed.
 Note that rooms can be (or not) connected with a corridor.